-- To clear the parameter values entirely, use the "Clear Values" command from the context menu. - Information stored in a Parameter node is not updated automatically if the referenced element has been changed in ARCHICAD.
-To update the GH code with changes made in ARCHICAD, click "Send Changes" on ARCHICAD's Grasshopper palette.
+- To clear the parameter values entirely, use the "Clear Values" command from the context menu. - Information stored in a Parameter node is updated automatically if the referenced element has been changed in ARCHICAD - provided that the "Send Changes" button on ARCHICAD's Grasshopper palette is activated.
+If "Send Changes" is not active, then Grasshopper will not reflect the modifications to referenced ARCHICAD elements.